-- 1. For a period of 20 working days following publication of the mark for a written or digital test, the student will upon request be given the opportunity to inspect his/her work and discuss the results with the examiner if he/she so desires. - 2.
-During the period specified in the first paragraph, any student can be informed, of the standards against which the assessment was conducted. - 3.
+1. For a period of 20 working days following publication of the mark for a written or digital examination, the student will upon request be given the opportunity to inspect the student's work and discuss the results with the examiner if the student so desires.

+- 2. During the period specified in the first paragraph, any student can be informed, of the standards against which the assessment was conducted. - 3.
 The Examination Board or the examiner can decide that the inspection of the exam and assessment standards or the discussion of the results must take place at a set time and place.
-If the person in question can demonstrate that forces beyond his/her control will keep or kept him/her from being present at the set time and place, he/she will be offered an alternative opportunity, within the period referred to in paragraph 1 if possible. - 4.
-The Examination Board may accept deviations from the provisions in the first, second and third sections.
+If the person in question can demonstrate that forces beyond this person's control will keep or kept this person from being present at the set time and place, the person in question will be offered an alternative opportunity, within the period referred to in paragraph 1 if possible. - The Examination Board may accept deviations from the provisions in the first, second and third sections.